 Measure DNA concentration using QuBit

-Evaluate fragment distribution using TapeStation (or equivalent, e.g. BioAnalyzer)
+Evaluate fragment distribution using TapeStation or equivalent, e.g. BioAnalyzer (Figure 1A).

 CRITICAL: Measuring DNA concentration and evaluating fragment distribution are very important at this step.
 Make sure that a sufficient amount of DNA (i.e., at least a microgram starting with in the neighborhood of 106-107 cells) is recovered and that it is properly sheared.
 Optimize sonication condition as needed to achieve the desired fragment distribution.